Termination of employment: Layoff

 A less severe form of involuntary termination is often referred to as a layoff (also redundancy or being made redundant in British English).
 A layoff is usually not strictly related to personal performance but instead due to economic cycles or the company's need to restructure itself, the firm itself going out of business, or a change in the function of the employer (for example, a certain type of product or service is no longer offered by the company, and therefore jobs related to that product or service are no longer needed).
 One type of layoff is the aggressive layoff; in such a situation, the employee is laid off but not replaced as the job is eliminated.

 In an economy based on at-will employment, such as that of the United States, a large proportion of workers may be laid off at some time in their life, and often for reasons unrelated to performance or ethics.
 Employment termination can also result from a probational period, in which both the employee and the employer agree that the employer is allowed to lay off the employee if the probational period is not satisfied.

 Often, layoffs occur as a result of "downsizing", "reduction in force" or "redundancy".
 These are not technically classified as firings; laid-off employees' positions are terminated and not refilled because either the company wishes to reduce its size or operations or lacks the economic stability to retain the position.
 In some cases, a laid-off employee may eventually be offered their old position again by their respective company, though by this time, they may have found a new job.

 Some companies resort to attrition (voluntary redundancy) as a means to reduce their workforce.
 Under such a plan, no employees are forced to leave their jobs.
 However, those who do depart voluntarily are not replaced.
 Additionally, employees may resign in exchange for a fixed amount of money, frequently a few years of their salary.
 Such plans have been carried out by the United States Federal Government under President Bill Clinton during the 1990s, and by the Ford Motor Company in 2005.

 However, "layoff" may be specifically addressed and defined differently in the contract articles in the case of unionised work.

+Terminating Employees for Economic - Related Reasons

+Key policy issues associated with terminating employees for economic-related reasons across 190 countries from World Bank Doing Business Data in the 2013-2017 period.
+(Most countries allow the termination of workers for economic reasons, but out of 190 countries, only Bolivia, Venezuela, Tonga, and Oman do not.)